-She is currently a theory and musicianship lecturer at the Royal Conservatoire of Scotland, working in both the Senior and Junior departments and in addition, since 2011, has been delivering and assessing RCS accredited modules in Kodály Philosophy to external students.
-She is a regular tutor for the British Kodály Academy and in 2017 Lucinda was elected as a Director on the board of the International Kodály Society.
+She is currently a theory and musicianship lecturer at the Royal Conservatoire of Scotland working in both the Senior and Junior departments and in addition since 2011 has been delivering and assessing RCS accredited modules in Kodály Philosophy to external students.
+She is a regular tutor, member of the Trustees and Chair of the Education Planning Board for the British Kodály Academy.
+In 2017 Lucinda was elected as a Director on the Board of the International Kodály Society.

-Lucinda is Education Director for the National Youth Choir of Scotland and her work increasingly includes Staff Development training across Britain, presenting workshops on Kodály musicianship and methodology.
-Lucinda has been invited as a guest lecturer on the summer and yearly courses at the Kodály Institute in Kecskemét, Hungary and has delivered workshops in Ireland, Germany, Holland, Singapore, Indonesia, Thailand, Taiwan, Turkey, Australia, Canada and the USA.
+Lucinda is Creative Learning Director for the National Youth Choir of Scotland and her work involves Staff Development training across Britain presenting workshops on Kodály musicianship and methodology.
+Lucinda is a guest lecturer on the summer and yearly courses at the Kodály Institute in Kecskemét, Hungary and in addition has delivered workshops in Ireland, Germany, Holland, Singapore, Indonesia, Malaysia, Thailand, Taiwan, Turkey, Australia, Canada and USA

 Publications written by Lucinda for NYCoS include – Singing Games and Rhymes for Tiny Tots, Singing Games and Rhymes for Early Years (Books 1 and 2) Singing Games and Rhymes for Middle Years (Books 1 and 2) and with Dr László Nemes Singing Games and Rhymes for ages 9 to 99.
 With Christopher Bell she wrote the musicianship programme Go for Bronze, Go for Silver and Go for Gold.